maxnachlinger/classes-and-functions-chat/notes.md

 The takeaway here is that if you're going to use classes to construct your programs, you should learn about OO Design Patterns and techniques like dependency injection.
 There are book-shelves filled with great old tomes on this stuff.
+One benefit of dependency injection is it makes a class' dependencies explicit, which makes the class easier to reason about.

-For my part, what I love about javascript is that I can use much simpler approaches to get decoupled testable code :)
+For my part, I think there are much simpler approaches to achieving decoupled, testable, code :)

 ## 5 - More pure function composition
 ### Changes